airbnb/javascript/README.md

     ```

   <a name="functions--signature-invocation-indentation"></a>
-  - [7.15](#functions--signature-invocation-indentation) Functions with multiline signatures, or invocations, should be indented just like every other multiline list in this guide: with each item on a line by itself, with a trailing comma on the last item. eslint: [`function-paren-newline`](https://eslint.org/docs/rules/function-paren-newline)
+  - [7.15](#functions--signature-invocation-indentation) Function signatures and invocations should ***ALWAYS*** be on a single line. eslint: [`function-paren-newline`](https://eslint.org/docs/rules/function-paren-newline)

+    > Why?
+Multiline function signatures and invocations make the code less readable and harder to grok.

     ```javascript
     // bad
-    function foo(bar,
-                 baz,
-                 quux) {
-      // ...
-    }

-    // good
     function foo(
       bar,
       baz,